On behalf of The Law Office of Gustavo E. Frances, P.A.

 Many divorcing parents in Florida are confused about what really constitutes “income” under state law.
 Under Florida’s child support guidelines, a parent’s income is any source of money such as salary, wages, bonuses, commissions, disability benefits, business income, Social Security benefits, income from rentals, as well as other types of benefits and compensation.

-It may be not be clear what will and will not be calculated as “income” when determining child support in your particular case, which is why you may want to seek legal help from a Fort Lauderdale child support lawyer in order to ensure that the court’s calculations are correct.
+It may not be clear what will and will not be calculated as “income” when determining child support in your particular case, which is why you may want to seek legal help from a Fort Lauderdale child support attorney in order to ensure that the court’s calculations are correct.

 While some divorced parents who were ordered to pay child support after divorce think that they can avoid paying child support by voluntarily quitting their job, you may want to think twice before voluntarily becoming unemployed or underemployed.

 “This is hardly the solution,” says our experienced child support lawyer in Fort Lauderdale.
 “That’s because parents who voluntarily quit their job or reduce their income simply to avoid paying child support will still be required to pay the same amount of child support as they would if they were fully employed.”